 Curating the City explores the cultural and social history of London in the twentieth century through the collections of the Museum of London.
-Combining an academic module focused on cultural history and criticism with behind-the-scenes access to a major historic collection, the course introduces students to contemporary museum curatorship and how to interpret the city through literature, film, architecture and material culture.
+Combining an academic module focused on cultural history and criticism with behind-the-scenes access to a major historic collection, the course will introduce you to contemporary museum curatorship and how to interpret the city through literature, film, architecture and material culture.

 Learning outcomes and objectives